 In Board of Trustees of the University of Alabama v.
 Garrett, 531 U.S. 356 , 368 (2001), the Supreme Court held that the Eleventh Amendment barred claims for money damages against a State under Title I of the ADA, which addresses disability discrimination in employment.
 And in United States v.
 Georgia, 546 U.S. 151 (2006), the Court articulated a three-part inquiry for courts to apply to determine whether sovereign immunity has been abrogated as to claims against States under Title II of the ADA, which addresses disability discrimination as to services, programs, or activities of a public entity.

+The First Amendment’s religion clauses give rise to an affirmative defense that “bar[s] the government from interfering with the decision of a religious group to fire one of its ministers.”
+Hosanna-Tabor Evangelical Lutheran Church & Sch. v.
+EEOC, 565 U.S. 171, 181, 195 n.4 (2012) (applying this defense to an ADA retaliation claim); see also Our Lady of Guadalupe Sch. v.
+Morrissey-Berru, 591 U.S. 732, 738, 756 (2020) (foreclosing discrimination claims by employees of religious organizations under the Age Discrimination in Employment Act and ADA).

 A plaintiff’s remedies in employment actions under the ADA are generally the same remedies available under Title VII governing employment discrimination.
 42 U.S.C. § 12117(a).
 See Introductory Comment to Chapter 10 (“Civil Rights—Title VII—Employment Discrimination; Harassment; Retaliation”) for a summary of available remedies under Title VII.
 Compensatory and punitive damages are not available, however, in a retaliation claim under the ADA.
 Alvarado v.
 Cajun Operating Co., 588 F.3d 1261, 1270 (9th Cir.
 2009) (“Because we conclude that ADA retaliation claims are redressable only by equitable relief, no jury trial is available.”).

 The Committee recommends that Chapter 10 be consulted to instruct a jury on hostile work environment, definition of common terms, constructive discharge, or defenses such as bona fide occupational qualification, bona fide seniority system, or after-acquired evidence.